IBM-Blockchain-Archive/marbles/phase1_tutorial.md

 The `chaincode.set_user([data.name, data.user]);` line is where we submit our request to run the chaincode function.
 It is passing to our GoLang set_user function an array of strings argument containing the name of the marble and the name of it's new owner.
-This code itself was called in response to a websocket messsage that originated on our user's browser.
+This code itself was called in response to a websocket message that originated on our user's browser.

 Pretty simple, now lets look 1 more step up to how we sent this websocket message.